Making Ever-better Cars

-TNGA is a program of structural innovation, starting with changing basic architecture of vehicles.
+TNGA is a program of structural innovation, starting with changing the basic architecture of vehicles.
 Through TNGA, we are completely remaking the powertrain unit (engine, transmission, HEV unit) and basic frames (chassis).
 With integrated product development we anticipate a rapid improvement in the three areas of driving basic performance, namely, moving, turning, and stopping.
-We hope continue to provide cars that our customers cherish.
+We hope to continue to provide cars that our customers cherish.

 Product-based Company System to Create Distinctive, Appealing Cars

 Toyota has adopted a product-based in-house company system to enhance fundamental design, wishing to draw attention from our customers and improve basic performance to provide an experience that makes drivers want to keep on driving.
 We are also aiming for total optimization by pursuing smart sharing, thereby improving efficiency and reducing costs.
 These efforts are greatly increasing our potential to create aisha, which in Japanese means "cars that will be beloved by customers."
 Building on the foundation provided by TNGA, the in-house companies consider market needs and consumer preferences in each region to craft distinctive, appealing cars that customers will love.